 Private Solar Parks

 Private investors can also build independent solar parks in the state.
-If a solar installation project has a target capacity of less than 1 MW, it can be developed if several projects of minimum 250 kW capacity are combined.
+If a solar installation project has a target capacity of less than 1 MW, it can be developed if several projects of a minimum 250 kW capacity are combined.

 The MSEDCL is in charge of providing grid connectivity to these smaller projects if the overall combined capacity exceeds 1 MW.